Sioux Center, Iowa

 Sioux Center is a city in Sioux County, Iowa.
 The population was 8,229 at the time of the 2020 census.
 Sioux Center is notable for its Dutch heritage, agribusiness, and as the location of Dordt University.

 Geography

 Sioux Center is located at 43°4′36″N 96°10′24″W (43.076546, −96.173214).
 According to the United States Census Bureau, the city has a total area of 6.31 sqmi, all land.

 Sioux Center is at an elevation of 1445 ft above sea level.
 It lies near the north-to-south ridge, or spine, of western Iowa.
 The eastern side of Sioux Center drains to the Floyd River.
 The western side drains to the Big Sioux River.
-This "divide" is profoundly unnoticeable.
 The area within a ten-mile (16 km) radius of Sioux Center has been divided into sections of one square mile each.
 The gravel and paved roads marking the sections do not swerve or contour for the slight hills or valleys.